 My name is Corey O'Donnell and I am a full-stack web developer.
-The tech stack I primarily work with is TypeScript, React.js, Node.js, and Python.
+The tech stack I primarily work with is TypeScript, React.js, Node.js.
 I love spending my free time learning new things and improving myself.
 My son and my wife are my everything.
-I have a weird obsession for houseplants and always looking to increase my collection.

 Recent Blog Posts